 Whether at the beach, in the forest, or on a dirt track, these wheels provide both grip and easy pulling.
 Their solid construction ensures that they will neither puncture nor become damaged.

 This product takes a novel approach to the handles.
 Instead of the typical molded plastic design, they’re manufactured from military grade nylon (with a plastic hand-grip).
 This soft approach avoids any chance of the handles being knocked and broken — which can happen with the more rigid designs.

 Throw it into the back of your truck and there’s no chance of damage.
 The roto-molded case protects the contents, and the cooler itself.

-Unlike many coolers, you can even stand on it.
-With a weight capacity of 220 pounds, it’s a product that can take the mass of most people – useful if you’re short on seats.
+Unlike many competing models, you can even stand on it.
+With a weight capacity of 220 pounds, it’s a product that can take the mass of most people — useful if you’re short on seats.

 Furthermore, the solid construction enables you to use the 70-quart capacity to the max, without fear of overloading.
 Whatever you place in it should remain cool for up to six days.

 A final quirky feature is an air-release mechanism.
 As air cools, pressure drops, meaning that the outside pressure is greater than that in the cooler.
 This can make some units difficult to open.
-On this model, the pressure can be equalized before opening, allowing easy access.
+On this rolling cooler, the pressure can be equalized before opening, allowing easy access.

 - Large, seven-inch wheels.

 - Can carry the weight of one person up to 220 pounds.